Research Supported Treatment for Video Game and Internet Overuse

 Everything we do at Summerland Camps is based on peer-reviewed research into what works for behavioral change.
 We seek to build the intrinsic motivation of every camper we serve.

-Often parents contact us at Summerland camps because of a concern for the amount of time their child spends playing video games or other various screen based activities.
+Often parents contact us at Summerland camps because of a concern for the amount of time their child spends playing video games or other various screen-based activities.
 Adolescents tend to be poor at tracking time without their parent’s assistance.
-When a parents then asks the child to get off the game, a verbal argument ensues.
+When a parent then asks the child to get off the game, a verbal argument ensues.
 We hear this same situation over and over from parents we help.

 It’s imperative that as parents we do everything we can to prepare our kids for the unstructured nature of college.
 Research shows us that 40% of college students will leave higher education without getting a degree (Porter, 1990) and 75% of these students will leave in their first two years of college (Tinto, 1987).

 A study published in the Journal of Educational Psychology found that time management practices were significant predictors of cumulative GPA and accounted for more variance in grades than did SAT scores.
-So we therefore know that teaching time management skills is critical for their college success.
+So we, therefore, know that teaching time management skills is critical to their college success.
 If our children come to depend on us to tell them to turn off their games, we are setting them up for failure in college.
 Teaching our campers to self-regulate their screen activities and transferring this skill back home is the purpose of the camp.